Secret Sauce and Claim Jumper trails

 Secret Sauce loop ride.

-enjoy the Pine Valley Mountains behind the airport.
+valley.
+The Pine Valley Mountains form the skyline behind the airport.

-The trail begins a steady and gentle winding descent back to the trail
+The trail now begins a steady and gentle winding descent back to the

 fork.
-Make another loop, or keep straight to finish up.
+Make another loop, or head uphill to Claim Jumper, or keep straight to finish up.

-1/10th mile from the trailhead) to the eastern side of the Secret Sauce
+1/10th mile from the trailhead).
+Uphill, it forks away from the eastern side of the Secret Sauce

 Claim Jumper, the minimum ride is 4.3 miles with 250 vertical feet of